-The Government's actions come less than a week after the company filed its request for international arbitration.
-Doug Belanger, President of Gold Reserve stated, "The Government's actions are a continuation of its wrongful treatment of Gold Reserve and its investments and a further demonstration of the Government's earlier decision to expropriate the entire Brisas Project."
+Doug Belanger, President of Gold Reserve stated, "The Government's actions are a continuation of its wrongful treatment of Gold Reserve and its investments and further evidence of the Government's earlier decision to expropriate the entire Brisas Project."

 This release contains forward-looking statements that state Gold Reserve's or its management's intentions, hopes, beliefs, expectations or predictions for the future.
 In this release, forward-looking statements are necessarily based upon a number of estimates and assumptions that, while considered reasonable by management at this time, are inherently subject to significant business, economic and competitive uncertainties and contingencies.